 5. Museum of Science and Industry, Chicago

 Groups of 10 children or more ages 6 to 12 and their parents can visit the Chicago Museum of Science and Industry's "Science Snoozeums" and sleep beneath a 727, near a giant heart or beside a toy-making factory.
-For $65 per person on select Fridays each month, guests can explore the museum, take part in a museum-wide scavenger hunt and catch an Omnimax film.
+For $65 per person on select Fridays and Saturdays each month, guests can explore the museum, take part in a museum-wide scavenger hunt and catch an Omnimax film.
 Programs begin at 5:30 p.m. and end at 8:30 a.m. and include snacks and breakfast.
 One parent for every five children must chaperone the sleepover.
 Dinner is available for purchase at the museum's Brain Food Court.

 6. Natural History Museum, Los Angeles